avifenesh/claucode.nvim/README.md

 ```

 **How it works:**
-1. The plugin adds our MCP server alongside your other MCP servers
+1. The plugin provides an MCP server with Neovim-specific diff preview tools
-2. When diff preview is enabled, the plugin automatically instructs Claude to use our Neovim-specific tools
-3. Our MCP provides `nvim_edit_with_diff` and `nvim_write_with_diff` tools
+2. Claude uses `nvim_edit_with_diff` and `nvim_write_with_diff` instead of standard file operations
-4. Claude will automatically use these tools for file operations when diff preview is enabled
-5. A beautiful diff preview appears in Neovim before changes are applied
+3. A diff preview appears in Neovim before changes are applied
-6. Review the changes and decide:
+4. Review the changes and decide:
    - Press `a` to accept the changes
    - Press `r` to reject the changes
    - Press `q` or `<Esc>` to close (same as reject)

-**Note:** This approach preserves all your other MCP servers while adding diff preview functionality.

 **Requirements:**
 - Node.js and npm (for building the MCP server)
 - The MCP server will be automatically built on first use

-**Note:** Diff preview requires MCP to be enabled.
-If MCP is disabled or unavailable, diff preview will not work.
+### CLAUDE.md Integration

+When diff preview is enabled, the plugin can automatically add instructions to your project's `CLAUDE.md` file.
+This ensures Claude will use the Neovim diff preview tools in both command mode and terminal mode:

+1. **Automatic prompt**: When you first enable diff preview, the plugin will ask if you want to add instructions to CLAUDE.md
+2. **Manual management**: Use `:ClaudeDiffInstructions` to toggle the diff preview instructions in CLAUDE.md
+3. **Persistent instructions**: Once added to CLAUDE.md, Claude will always prefer the Neovim diff preview tools for file operations

+This approach works better than the `--diff` flag because:
+- It works in terminal mode (`:ClaudeTerminal`) automatically
+- You don't need to remember to add flags
+- It's project-specific and can be committed to version control
+- Other team members will get the same behavior

 ### Commands